 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot know with certainty whether we were the first to make the inventions claimed in any owned patents or pending patent applications, or that we were the first to file for patent protection of such inventions, nor can we know whether those from whom we may license patents were the first to make the inventions claimed or were the first to file.
+Therefore, we cannot know with certainty whether we were the first to make the inventions claimed in any issued patents or pending patent applications, or that we were the first to file for patent protection of such inventions, nor can we know whether those from whom we may license patents were the first to make the inventions claimed or were the first to file.
 For these and other reasons, the issuance, scope, validity, enforceability and commercial value of our patent rights are subject to a level of uncertainty.
 Our pending and future patent applications may not result in patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection.

-We may be subject to a third-party pre-issuance submission of prior art to the United States Patent and Trademark Office, or USPTO, or become involved in opposition, derivation, reexamination, inter partes review, post-grant review or interference proceedings challenging our patent rights or the patent rights of others.
-An adverse determination in any such submission, proceeding or litigation could reduce the scope of, or invalidate, our patent rights, allow third parties to commercialize our technology or products and compete directly with us, without payment to us, or result in our inability to manufacture or commercialize products without infringing third- party patent rights.
-For example, in October 2018, Genome & Co. petitioned the USPTO to initiate a post grant review of a patent issued to the University of Chicago, to which we have an exclusive license from the University of Chicago.
-Although we believe that the subject patent is valid, there is a possibility that the USPTO could invalidate or require the University of Chicago to narrow the claims contained in the patent.
+We may be subject to a third-party pre-issuance submission of prior art to the USPTO or become involved in derivation, reexamination, inter partes review, ex partes reexamination, post-grant review or interference proceedings challenging our patent rights or the patent rights of others.
+An adverse determination in any such submission, proceeding or litigation could reduce the scope of, or invalidate, our patent rights, allow third parties to commercialize our technology or products and compete directly with us, without payment to us, or result in our inability to manufacture or commercialize products without infringing third-party patent rights.
+For example, in April 2019, the USPTO granted Genome & Co.'s petition to initiate a post grant review of a patent issued to the University of Chicago, to which we have an exclusive license from the University of Chicago.
+The oral hearing was held on January 15, 2020, and the USPTO is expected to issue its decision by April 15, 2020.
+Both parties will have the right to appeal the decision to the Court of Appeals for the Federal Circuit.
+Although the outcome of the post grant review is uncertain, there is a possibility that the USPTO could invalidate the subject patent or require the University of Chicago to narrow the claims contained in the patent.

 Any limitation on the protection of the subject technology could hinder our ability to develop and commercialize applicable product candidates.